SMHS Hospital Services

 Fremantle Hospital is a major tertiary facility providing general and specialist services including emergency, medical, surgical and ambulatory care.
 It is the State referral centre for diving and hyperbaric medicine.
 Kaleeya Hospital provides obstetric and gynaecological services, rehabilitation, endoscopy and elective surgery.

-Peel Health Campus is a Public Hospital operated by a private company, Health Solutions (WA) Pty Ltd. The Campus is not a 'tertiary' hospital and has no intensive care facility.
+Peel Health Campus is a Public Hospital operated by a private company, Ramsay Health Care Limited.
+The Campus is not a 'tertiary' hospital and has no intensive care facility.
 Patients in need of specialised care are transferred to a metropolitan tertiary centre such as Fremantle Hospital or King Edward Memorial Hospital.

-Peel Health Campus will be a 140-bed public hospital and continue to be managed in partnership with private provider Health Solutions.
+Peel Health Campus will be a 140-bed public hospital and continue to be managed in partnership with private provider Ramsay Health Care.
 It will provide emergency, medical and surgical services including obstetrics, paediatrics, same day procedures, rehabilitation and aged care, renal dialysis, chemotherapy and palliative care.

 The recently expanded Rockingham General Hospital provides general medicine, surgery and aged care services.
-New services include an ICU, neonatal unit, chemotherapy, renal dialysis and adult mental health facility.
+New services include an intensive care unit, neonatal unit, chemotherapy, renal dialysis and adult mental health facility.

 The 15-bed Murray District Hospital will continue to provide inpatient medical services as well as palliative care and allied health services.